Zaharikitanov/CompanyManager/README.md

  - open Visual Studio and type the following commands into the Package Manager Console:
    - add-migration init
    - update-database

+ #### UI
+ Start the command prompt and navigate to the project folder of CompanyManagerUI Type the following command to pull all the required packages: npm install After that the project can be run with the following command: npm start

  ## Project Description

  ### Technologies Used